 Check Your Garage Door

 Before installing an opener, confirm that your garage door itself is in good working condition.
 Manually lift the door halfway and see if it stays in place.
 If it doesn’t, the springs may be unbalanced, and you should contact a professional before proceeding.
 An opener is not designed to compensate for mechanical problems with the door itself.
+This guide on garage door springs explains how they work, warning signs of failure, and why spring issues should be addressed before moving forward with an opener installation.

 Review the Instructions